Archana-Gupta-03/delta-demo/README.md

 # delta-demo
-this is Demo for Git and Github class
+this is Demo for Git and Github class.